ygjwd12345/TransDepth/README.md

-Official Code for "Transformers Solve Limited Receptive Field for Monocular Depth Prediction".
-Apply Transformer into depth predciton.
+Official Code for [Transformers Solve Limited Receptive Field for Monocular Depth Prediction](https://arxiv.org/abs/2103.12091).
+Apply Transformer into depth predciton and surface normal estimation.

 ## Prepare pretrain model
 we choose R50-ViT-B_16 as our encoder.